cdoubet/Data-Wrangling-Final-Project/README.md

 - Does a high number of billionaires correlate with stable GDP growth for a country?
 Do fewer billionaires indicate greater economic volatility?
 - Is there a relationship between the billionaire population and unemployment rates?
 Do wealthy individuals in a country signify a healthier job market or potentially high unemployment due to wealth concentration?
-- Which countries exhibit the healthiest economies based on GDP growth and low unemployment?
-Do these countries also have a large number of billionaires?
 - Who are the top ten billionaires worldwide, and where do they reside?
 Are their home countries economically healthy?

 ## Technologies